SusanRehl/FruitMarketChallenge-inclass_assignment/README.md

 # Prime Group jQuery Challenge
-jQuery is great!
-It allows us to do so many things!
-You and your group will need to flex everything you know about Javascript, jQuery, and CSS to tackle this challenge.
+Used Javascript, jQuery, and CSS to tackle this challenge.

+My portion of this incomplete assignment was to create the code which generates a random price for each fruit within the constraints, and then randomly increases or decreases that price at 15-second intervals, within the given constraints.

 ## The Fruit Market
 For this challenge, you will be working with 4 commodities;